stefanprodan/openfaas-gke/README.md

     handler: node main.js
     image: functions/nodeinfo:burner
     labels:
-      com.openfaas.scale.min: "5"
+      com.openfaas.scale.min: "2"
       com.openfaas.scale.max: "15"
   echo:
     handler: ./echo
     image: functions/faas-echo:latest
 ```

-With the `com.openfaas.scale` labels you can set the minimum number of pods and you can set a maximum limit for the
+With the `com.openfaas.scale.min` label you can set the minimum number of running pods.
+With `com.openfaas.scale.max` you can set the maximum number of replicas for the autoscaler.
-autoscaler.
-By default OpenFaaS will keep a single pod running per function and
+By default OpenFaaS will keep a single pod running per function and under load it will scale up
-it will scale up under load to a maximum of 20 pods.
+to a maximum of 20 pods.

 Deploy `nodeinfo` and `echo` on OpenFaaS: